 Ben is the lead pastor of Lakewood United Methodist Church in the West 40 Arts District of Lakewood, Colorado.
 He has two bachelors degrees, one in Theatre and the other in Music from High Point University in North Carolina and a Masters of Sacred Music from Southern Methodist University in Dallas, TX.
 He lives with his wife in Lakewood and their two cats, Thunderbob and Leo.
 Ben believes that singing together is one of the most fundamentally human things we can do and that we need to join our voices together in song in order to make peace.

 Blake Nawa’a originally hails from Washington state, but has lived in Colorado since 2002.
 He has sung with St Martin’s since the 2018-2019 season, where he was the Mark Sheldon Conducting Intern.
-A musician who wears many hats, he works throughout the Denver metro area as a chorister, tenor soloist, theatre music director, voice teacher, occasional accompanist, and since early 2020, audio/video editor for various music projects.
+A musician who wears many hats, he works throughout the Denver metro area as a chorister, tenor soloist, theatre music director, and voice teacher.
 He holds degrees in Vocal Performance (B.Mus) and Choral Conducting (M.M.), both from the University Denver’s Lamont School of Music.
-Being something of a workhorse, in the rare times Blake isn’t working on some sort of music project, he turns into a complete couch potato to recharge for the next one.
+In 2021, he became the Assistant Conductor of the Colorado Chorale.
+Being something of a workhorse, in the rare times Blake isn’t working on some sort of music project, he will either be knee-deep in some kind of personal music research project, or he becomes a complete couch potato to recharge.

 Brian Stone received both his DMA and MM in choral conducting and his BM in voice performance from the University of Puget Sound.
 He taught high school choral music in Grand Junction and Denver, and continues to teach choirs and voice throughout the Denver area.
 Brian began singing in St. Martin’s Chamber Choir in the 2009-10 season.
 In that same season, Brian served as St. Martin’s Mark Sheldon Conducting Intern.
 Brian has also performed with Anima Chamber Ensemble, the Evans Choir, and the Voices of Light.
 As a conductor, Brian serves as Artistic Director of the Cantabile Singers, a community ensemble in Boulder, and as the Choir Director at First Unitarian Society of Denver.
 When not teaching or singing, Brian can be found camping, skiing, fly fishing, and doing his most important job, as a father.